Unnau: Transport

+The local bus line 969 connects Unnau to the public bus transport.

 North of the community runs Bundesstraße 414, leading from Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund-Hanau), some 24 km away.
-Unnau lies on the Oberwesterwaldbahn (railway) to Limburg and Au (Sieg).
+Unnau lies on the RB99Westerwald-Sieg-Bahn of DreiLänderBahn, a compamy section of Hessische Landesbahn (HLB) from Limburg via Au (Sieg) to Siegen Hbf.
 From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.
+Unnau is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone 447.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.